-Application Review Information.
+6. Application Review Information.

+i.
+Eligibility Review

-- a.
-Eligibility Review - i.
-Applications that are received will be reviewed on May 6, 2025 to ensure they meet the criteria for consideration.
-Applications that do not meet the criteria in paragraph B below will be rejected and will not enter the Merit Review process. - ii.
-The following are the criteria that must be met for eligibility: - 1.
+- A. Applications that are received will be reviewed on May 6, 2025 to ensure they meet the criteria for consideration.
+Applications that do not meet the criteria in paragraph B below will be rejected and will not enter the Merit Review process. - B. The following are the criteria that must be met for eligibility: - 1.
 Applicant has a current registration with the State of Illinois in the Grantee Portal. - 2.
 Applicant has an active Sam.gov public account. - 3.
 Applicant has an active Unique Entity Identifier (UEI) with Sam.gov - 4.
-Applicant is in "good standing" with the Secretary of State.

-- 5. Applicant is not on the DHS Stop Payment List Service or the Illinois Stop Payment List. - 6.
+Applicant is in "good standing" with the Secretary of State. - 5.
+Applicant is not on the DHS Stop Payment List Service or the Illinois Stop Payment List. - 6.
 Applicant is not on the Sam.gov Exclusion List. - 7.
 Applicant is not on the Illinois Medicaid Sanctions (DHFS Provider Sanctions) List. - 8.
 Program specific eligibility restrictions include: - a.
-Not applicable - Restrictions on eligibility for State awards are referenced in 44 III Admin Code 7000.70.
-Program specific eligibility restrictions are referenced in this Notice of Funding Opportunity. - iv.
-All applicants/applications determined to be non-compliant or otherwise determined to be disqualified from consideration will be notified.
-This email will be sent to the email addresses provided in the application and will identify the reason for disqualification. - b.
-Review Criteria - i.
-Review Criteria - Evaluation criteria is based upon requirements set forth in 44 III Admin Code 7000.350 Merit Review of Applications and the IDHS Merit Review Manual.
-The review criteria and sub-criteria include the following: - a.
-Applications will be evaluated based applicant's response to the program narrative described in Section 4.i.3 Program Narrative and Contents.
+Not applicable - C. Restrictions on eligibility for State awards are referenced in 44 III Admin Code 7000.70.
+Program specific eligibility restrictions are referenced in this Notice of Funding Opportunity. - D. All applicants/applications determined to be non-compliant or otherwise determined to be disqualified from consideration will be notified.
+This email will be sent to the email addresses provided in the application and will identify the reason for disqualification.

+ii.
+Review Criteria

+A. Review Criteria

+- 1. Evaluation criteria is based upon requirements set forth in 44 III Admin Code 7000.350 Merit Review of Applications and the IDHS Merit Review Manual.
+The review criteria and sub-criteria include the following: - Applications will be evaluated based applicant's response to the program narrative described in Section 4.i.3 Program Narrative and Contents.
 Each section will be weighted as described below. - 2.
 Criteria and Weighting of each criterion

-BBO-C Scoring Criteria (Total Maximum 12 pages) Maximum
+BBO-N Scoring Criteria (Total Maximum 12 pages) Maximum Points

-Points

-Executive Summary (maximum 1 page) 5
+Execu Executive Summary (maximum 1 page)

-Need (maximum 2 pages) 10
+Need Need (maximum 2 pages)

-١. Geographic Service Area (maximum 5 points)
+I. Geographic Service Area (maximum 5 points)

-П. Families to Be Served (maximum 5 points)
+II.
+Families to Be Served (maximum 5 points)

-Readiness (maximum 1 page) 20
+Readi Readiness (maximum 1 page)

 I. Physical Readiness (maximum 10 points)

 II.
 Training (maximum 10 points)

-Capacity (maximum 4 pages) 60
+Capac 60

 I. Mission (maximum 5 points)

 II.
-Nursing Staff (maximum 25 points)
+Navigation Staff (maximum 25 points)

 III.
 Administrative Capacity and Leadership (maximum 25 points)

 IV.
 Governance (maximum 5 points)

 Quality (maximum 4 pages) 75

-١. Clinical Expertise (maximum 15 points)

-١١. Prior Navigation Experience (maximum 10 points)
+I. Prior Navigation Experience (maximum 25 points)

+II.
+Collaboration (maximum 30 points)

 III.
-Collaboration (maximum 30 points) IV.
-Participant Outreach and Recruitment (maximum 10 points) V. Quality Assurance and Quality Improvement (maximum 10 points) Budget and Budget Narrative - signed and submitted in the CSA 5 MAXIMUM REGULAR POINTS 175 Bonus Points: Lead Agency model approach 25 - (25 points) Applicant is applying to more than 1 service area listed in the NOFO Bonus Points: Applicant attests to: 15 (15 points) - fully registered as a current DHS DOPP provider including date registered. - (5 points) - submitted an application which is still pending to become a DHS DOPP provider including date application was submitted Bonus Points: Applicant attests to at least 50% of the following teams being comprised by 10 individuals who share the cultural background of the community being served.
-(2 points) Board of Directors or governing body (2 points) Administrative team (CFO, CEO, Coordinator) (6 points) Navigator staff (direct service nurses and non-nurses) MAXIMUM BONUS POINTS 50 TOTAL MAXIMUM POINTS 225 c.
-Review and Selection Process
+Participant Outreach and Recruitment (maximum 10 points)

+IV.
+Quality Assurance and Quality Improvement (maximum 10 points)

+Budge 5

+MAXI 175

+Bonus Points: Applicant attests to: 15

+- (15 points) - fully registered as a current DHS DOPP provider including date registered.

+- (5 points) - submitted an application which is still pending to become a DHS DOPP

+provider including date application was submitted

+Bonus Points: Applicant attests to at least 50% of the following teams being comprised by 10

+individuals who share the cultural background of the community being served.

+- (2 points) Board of Directors or governing body

+- (2 points) Administrative team (CFO, CEO, Coordinator)

+- (6 points) Navigator staff (direct service nurses and non-nurses)

+MAXIMUM BONUS POINTS 25

+TOTAL MAXIMUM POINTS 200

 - 3. Statutory, regulatory, or other preferences: - a.
 Not applicable - 4.
 Cost Sharing will not be considered in the review process. - 5.
 Information regarding Applicant-nominated reviewers: - a.
-Not applicable
+Not applicable iii.
+Review and Selection Process